wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/2-08  Shardjammer Finding Khyber Shards.md

 [https://www.dndbeyond.com/monsters/3024306-living-darkness](https://www.dndbeyond.com/monsters/3024306-living-darkness)

-**Tactics**
+**Tactics**.
 After some time since the moment PCs enter the room, the living darkness engulfs the character closest to the center:

 > The cavern is bathed in a gloom which no light can penetrate.
 Suddenly, the darkness becomes solid around you.